gicentre/elm-vegalite/docs/changeNotes.md

 ### Changes

-- When providing a domain expression with `scDomainExpr`, a VL `domainRaw` rather than `domain` is generated, taking advantge of VL 5.13's new `domainRaw` specification. _Note: This may be removed and replaced with a separate `scDomainRaw` function if it offers a meaningful difference to the old behaviour._
+- When providing a domain expression with `scDomainExpr`, a VL `domainRaw` rather than `domain` is generated, taking advantage of VL 5.13's new `domainRaw` specification. _Note: This may be reverted to older `domain` behaviour with a separate `scDomainRaw` function if it offers a meaningful difference to the old behaviour._

 ---